 add all the dry spice powders one by one.

-stir well and saute for a minute.
+mix well and saute for a few seconds.

-cook for 2-3 minutes. stir in between.
+cook for about 2 minutes. stir in between.

 rough nutrition info per serving: